HariSekhon/Spotify-tools/README.md

 For deleted songs in the desktop app, you can immediately press Control + Shift + Z on Windows or Control + Z on Mac to undo it.

-This repo is for everything else - Backups, Conversions from HTTP URIs to readable "Artist - Track" format, tracking individual songs removed from playlists over time etc.
+This repo is for everything else - Backups, Conversions from HTTP URIs to readable `Artist - Track` format, tracking individual songs removed from playlists over time etc.

 #### Ready to run Docker image #####